-Market risk is the risk that our financial instruments may be negatively impacted by movements in financial market prices or rates such as equity prices, interest rates, credit spreads and foreign exchange rates.
+Market risk is the risk that our financial instruments may be negatively impacted by movements in financial market prices or rates such as interest rates, credit spreads, equity security prices and foreign exchange rates.
 Fluctuations in market prices or rates primarily affect our investment portfolio.